 In one lifetime, GDP, or Gross Domestic Product, has ballooned from a narrow economic tool into a global article of faith.
 As The Little Big Number demonstrates, this spells trouble.
 While economies and cultures measure their performance by it, GDP ignores central facts such as quality, costs, or purpose.
 It only measures output: more cars, more accidents; more extraction, more pollution—all count as success.
 Sustainability and quality of life are overlooked.
 Losses don't count.
 The world can no longer afford GDP rule—GDP ignores real development.
 Dirk Philipsen demonstrates how the history of GDP reveals unique opportunities to fashion smarter goals and measures.
 The Little Big Number explores a possible roadmap for a future that advances quality of life rather than indiscriminate growth.

-[Philipsen's] comprehensive history of the measure and its uses, which is written in a prose style that alternates between book-reportese and high Molotov outrage, compares G.D.P. to any number of villains in order to make tangible the number’s many flaws. . . .
-He is keyed into how a culture that once burgeoned can implode, and he is anxious about ours.
-As the quantitative symbol of a growth-based ideology, G.D.P., poses an existential threat to both the planet and our happiness."--Katy Lederer, The New Yorker
+"[Philipsen] is not the first to question the utility of GDP estimates, but he may be the most exasperated.
+His comprehensive history. . . compares GDP to any number of villains in order to make tangible the number's many flaws. . . .
+He is keyed into how a culture that once burgeoned can implode, and he is anxious about ours."--Katy Lederer, New Yorker

 "[The Little Big Number] takes the anti-GDP case even further. . . .
 Philipsen argues that not only is GDP a flawed statistic in need of replacing--but the whole notion of open-ended economic growth needs to go, too."--Kevin Hartnett, Boston Globe

 "Some efforts are already underway, most notably the ‘Beyond GDP' initiative by the European Commission, but much remains to be done.
 Philipsen's book is a clarion call."--Seeking Alpha

-"[Philipsen’s] call for a dialogue about setting new goals--sustainability, democratic accountability, and economic viability - should command our attention.
-So should his suggestion that we ‘break the GDP spell’ and establish measures, structures, and regulations that support these goals."--Glenn C. Altschuler, Huffington Post
+"[Philipsen's] call for a dialogue about setting new goals--sustainability, equity, democratic accountability, and economic viability--should command our attention. . . .
+It won't be easy.
+But Philipsen is surely right that no task is more important."--Glenn C. Altschuler, Huffington Post

 "Dirk Philipsen's The Little Big Number, couldn't have come at a better time."--Douglas Beal, Huffington Post